anujpml/portfolio/README.md

 This repo is a curated collection of **case studies, product strategy artifacts, and technical product work** I’ve led.
 Each folder dives into real-world challenges, my approach to solving them, and the outcomes delivered.

-### 📁 `ifc-ai-platform/`
+### 📁 `product-docs/`
-Case study: How we built a intelligence fusion platform from scratch, embedded AI into user workflows, and scaled it to serve thousands—while aligning with productivity space.
+Sample Documentations of an intelligence fusion platform which I built from scratch by embedded AI into user workflows and scaled it to serve millions.
+You can view it here https://github.com/anujpml/portfolio/tree/product-docs

 ### 📁 `llm-agent-infra/`
 How I led the design of an internal LLMOps platform to orchestrate agent-based AI tools using RAG, embeddings, CoT reasoning, and LangChain + Elasticsearch architecture.